giovannirocci/paraphrasus-embedding-eval/README.md

 ```bash
 python3 extract_results.py reproduce
 ```
-Note: You can replace '*reproduce*' with any name
+Note: You can replace '*reproduce*' with any name.

 The predictions of the methods mentioned in the paper are given as a benchmark with the identifier 'paper'.
 That means, the results (error rates) can be extracted like so: